swharden/md2html-php/wwwroot/ljpcalc/index.md

 </div>

-> âš ï¸ This method assumes that the amplifier voltage was zeroed at the start of the experiment when the pipette was in open-tip configuration with the bath, and that concentration of chloride (if using Ag/AgCl electrodes) in the internal and bath solutions are stable throughout experiments.
+> ⚠️ This method assumes that the amplifier voltage was zeroed at the start of the experiment when the pipette was in open-tip configuration with the bath, and that concentration of chloride (if using Ag/AgCl electrodes) in the internal and bath solutions are stable throughout experiments.

 <div class="text-center">